Corporate governance

 QCA Code Principle 5

-As detailed on the Directors ∓ Management page of this website and on page 19 of the 31 December 2022 Report and Accounts, the Board comprises three Executive Directors and three Non-executive Directors.
+As detailed on the Directors & Management page of this website and on page 20 of the 31 December 2023 Report and Accounts, the Board comprises three Executive Directors and four Non-Executive Directors.
 All Directors have agreed in the terms of their engagement to commit such time as is necessary to discharge their responsibilities to the Company effectively; to attend all scheduled Board, Committee, Strategy, Non-executive Directors (where applicable) and Shareholder meetings; and to be available at all times to discharge their duties effectively.

 QCA Code Principle 6